 Marsala Sicily, Italy Travel Guide

 AST (Azienda Siciliana Trasporti) operates the local bus network in Marsala.
-These motorcoaches connect the historic city center with surrounding neighborhoods, the port, the train station, and areas like the Stagnone Lagoon and Trapani-Birgi Airport.
+These motorcoaches connect the historic city center with surrounding neighborhoods, the port, the train station, and zones like the Stagnone Shallow body of water and Trapani-Birgi Airport.

 They provide an economical way to travel beyond the central, walkable core.
 Bus routes typically originate from or pass through the main Piazza della Repubblica area in the city center.

-While detailed route maps are not always easy to find online for smaller towns, they are often available at major bus stops, the AST office, or local tourist information centers.
+While detailed route maps are not always easy to find online for smaller towns, they are usually is available at the main bus stops, the AST office, or local tourist information centers.

 Public buses in Marsala might not be fully accessible for travelers with mobility challenges.
 Older buses might lack ramps or designated spaces for wheelchairs.